apache/apisix/docs/en/latest/building-apisix.md

 make install
 ```

-This will install the runtime dependent Lua libraries and the `apisix` command.
+This will install the runtime dependency Lua libraries and the `apisix` CLI tool.

 :::note